 Complex numbers in the form a+ib and their representation in a plane.
 Argand diagram.
 Algebra of complex numbers, Modulus and Argument (or amplitude) of a complex number, square root of a complex number.
 Cube roots of unity, triangle inequality.

 Unit 3: Matrices and Determinants

 Determinants and matrices of order two and three, properties of determinants, Evaluation of determinants.
-Area of triangles using determinants; Addition and multiplication of matrices, adjoint and inverse of matrix.
+Area of triangles using determinants; Addition and multiplication of matrices, adjoint, and inverse of the matrix.
 Test of consistency and solution of simultaneous linear equations using determinants and matrices.

 Unit 4: Quadratic Equations

 Quadratic equations in real and complex number system and their solutions.
-Relation between roots and coefficients, nature of roots, formation of quadratic equations with given roots; Symmetric functions of roots, equations reducible to quadratic equations-application to practical problems.
+The relation between roots and coefficients, nature of roots, the formation of quadratic equations with given roots; Symmetric functions of roots, equations reducible to quadratic equations-application to practical problems.